sdhutchins/harlem/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

+The goal of `harlem` is to provide a collection of color palettes inspired by iconic works from Harlem Renaissance artists.
+These palettes are designed to bring artistic flair to your data visualizations in R.

 Each palette draws from the colors of a specific artwork:

 - **Jacob Lawrence** – *Street Scene* (`LawrenceStreetScene`)